Msoliman512/ExchangeExecutionPlanner/README.md

 dotnet test
 ```

+The test suite includes:
+- **Core Logic Testing**: Validates order execution algorithms
+- **Edge Case Coverage**: Tests boundary conditions and error scenarios
+- **Repository Testing**: Ensures data access layer reliability
+- **Service Layer Testing**: Verifies business logic correctness

 ## Enhancement Roadmap

 ### Future Enhancements
-- **Architecture Refactoring**: Split into Core/Infrastructure/API projects for better separation of concerns
+- **Architecture Refactoring**: Split into Core/Infrastructure/API projects for better separation of concerns. *We can split the core project to only have the service layer and repository layer and have another project for the console app so we have better separation of concerns.
+This way, even if we use the core app as a package, we don't have coupling issues.*
 - **Integration Testing**: Add comprehensive API endpoint testing with WebApplicationFactory
 - **CI/CD Pipeline**: Implement GitHub Actions for automated building and testing
 - **Database Integration**: Add support for SQL/NoSQL databases alongside file-based storage